cljung/inettime/README.md

 </pre>

 ### Windows
 Open inettime.sln in Visual Studio and build it.
-I've used VS2015 and Windows 10 for my latest build environment
+I've used VS2017 and Windows 10 for my latest build environment.
+You can build it in a VSTS Build Pipeline using the normal "Build Solution **\*.sln" step, but you need to specify /p:platform="Win32" as MSBuild Arguments, since Any CPU won't work.

 ### OpenVMS
 Run the DCL script inettime_openvms.com to build the program on OpenVMS.